Alexis Gutiérrez

 Alexis Hazael Gutiérrez Torres (born 26 February 2000) is a Mexican professional footballer who plays as a midfielder for Liga MX club América and the Mexico national team.

 Club career

 Originally from León, Guanajuato, Gutiérrez began his career at the youth academy of Guadalajara.

+Cruz Azul

 He was transferred to Cruz Azul for the Clausura 2019 tournament and made his professional debut in January 2019 in a Copa MX match against León.
-Seeking more playing time, he joined Tapatío on a one year loan.
+Seeking more playing time, he joined Tapatío on a one-year loan.

+América

 On 25 June 2025, Gutiérrez joined América.